colah/ByronTrialNotes/day2.md

      * The warrant can't be amplified, it's a court order ??
      * The offense in the warrant must be connected to the ones found in the search.
 This intended to avoid pretext searches.
      * There is, in my respectful submission, a recklessness to the judicial process.
 There is indifference to judicial process -- this should prevent the amplification of evidence, since there is case law regarding amplification not being used to avoid
      * Officer French was at least somewhat familiar with the warrant process.
 He is familiar with the fact that it should be Full, Fair, and Frank.
 He knows he needs to present counter-arguments.
-He understands that there will not be council to test his claims and that it is important to be fair to the issuing justice.
+He understands that there will not be counsel to test his claims and that it is important to be fair to the issuing justice.
 It's clear that he had lots of time for the first one, though there may be a second one.
 He doesn't take the position that he was rushed, but that had time.
 He agreed that in his choice of language was designed to paint a picture to the judge -- that adds a degree of deliberation to the conduct.
      * Now, Appendix A in the warrant, items to be searched for:
        * The items listed are important, not only in that they demonstrate a slipshot nature on the part of the officer, but that a lot of them are from a drug warrant.
 His refusal to admit this, when it is painfully obvious, is not only misleading to the Justice, but highlights his mind set and that he's a dangerous applicant.
 I submit that the obvious answer is that he should have admitted that is was boiler plate that slipped through.
        * Judge: Suppose I accept that, then..?
-       * Council: He should not be considered credible, because he was clearly being misleading.
+       * Counsel: He should not be considered credible, because he was clearly being misleading.
 Amplification usually follows from assuming the good faith of witness.
        * Judge: Should I conclude general recklessness based on a point by point analysis?
-       * Council: It doesn't taint everything, but it needs to be understood that he has been reckless.
+       * Counsel: It doesn't taint everything, but it needs to be understood that he has been reckless.
 My friend might argue that on this particular point it's safe to conclude good faith.
 But I might argue that, because of his general recklessness...
        * Judge: He does give an explanation...
-       * Council: "Dealers, people he was having dealings with".
+       * Counsel: "Dealers, people he was having dealings with".
 [Context: Warrant refers to Mr. Sonne's dealers.
 This is French's explanation.
-Council probably used this as an example when bringing up it being painfully obvious that it was content that slipped through, but I didn't write it down at the time.]
+Counsel probably used this as an example when bringing up it being painfully obvious that it was content that slipped through, but I didn't write it down at the time.]
 Combined with other language, it is clear what he meant.
 And he stands by this and clarifies this several times, even after a weekend break.
        * The first item listed items regarding coconspirators and the second is items related to the ownership and living relationship
        * Other items: bolts, video cameras, items to be used for disruptive purposes, Items to be used to disrupt communication (in particular, an item called a waveguide).
      * The "Grounds to believe that the main offenses are being committed"